Asymptotic Momentum of Dirac Particles in One Space Dimension: Free Dirac Particles

 \subsection{Classical and Quantum notions of Energy and Momentum}

 In classical mechanics, momentum and energy are of great importance in analyzing particle dynamics.
-We define non-relativistic momentum and kinetic energy as $mv$ and $\frac{1}{2}mv^2$, and in relativistic mechanics, we adjust these to:
+We define non-relativistic momentum and kinetic energy as $mv$ and $\frac{1}{2}mv^2$, and in relativistic mechanics \edit{(with $c=1$)}, we adjust these to:

 We can see that these coincide with the quantities we called energy and momentum in \eqref{def:vpE} only in the case $\Omega = 0$, but not otherwise.
-This in hindsight should not be surprising since the law of motion for quantum particles is not the classical one.
-In particular the velocity and momentum of a quantum particle do not have to be aligned, and its energy can be negative.
-From now on, we will refer to quantities $p^{(\psi)}$ and $E^{(\psi)}$ in \eqref{def:vpE} as the \textit{Bohmian momentum} and \textit{Bohmian energy} of the particle.
+This in hindsight should not be surprising since \edit{in quantum mechanics }the law of motion for particles is not the classical one.
+In particular the velocity and momentum of a relativistic particle do not have to be aligned, and its energy can be negative.
+From now on, we will refer to the values that the quantities $p^{(\psi)}$ and $E^{(\psi)}$ in \eqref{def:vpE} take on the path of the particle as the \textit{Bohmian momentum} and \textit{Bohmian energy} of that particle.

-In orthodox quantum mechanics, we replace observable quantities such as $p$ and $E$ with operators on the Hilbert space of our wave functions.
+In orthodox quantum mechanics, we replace observable quantities such as $p$ and $E$ with operators on the Hilbert space of wave functions.
 The momentum operator (in 1-D) is defined as

-Consequently, we may try to associate the momentum of the system at some time with the expected value of this operator, which we define using the inner product on our space:
+Consequently, we may try to associate the momentum of the system at some time with the expected value of this operator, which we define using the Hilbert space inner product:

 Similarly we may associate the Hamiltonian operator, denoted by $H$, with energy.
 The Hamiltonian of a system is the operator appearing on the right-hand side of the general Schrodinger Equation that the wave function $\psi$ is supposed to satisfy: We can take its expected value, $\langle \psi, H \psi \rangle$, to find a candidate for the value for the energy of the system as in \eqref{eq:ExpValP}, just as we did for momentum.
 It is clear however that these must be very different quantities from their Bohmian counterparts.
 In particular, since the operators $P$ and $H$ both commute with $H$, both of these expectations are conserved, i.e. independent of time, while the momentum and energy of the particle changes since the guiding velocity $v^{(\psi)}$ is time-dependent in general, as we already observed in the non-relativistic case.
 We can still hope that, just as in the non-relativistic case, these Bohmian counterparts have constant {\em asymptotic} values that are the same, or at least close to, the expected values of momentum and energy operators.